Daksh-Shami/Quantum-Forge/README.md

 ---

-*Quantum Forge is not affiliated with any commercial quantum computing provider.*
+*Qitara is not affiliated with any commercial quantum computing provider.*